-The majority of social housing units owned and rented from local authorities (LAs) and registered social landlords (RSLs) are at social rents.
-Social rented housing is provided by local authorities and Welsh RSLs where rent levels are below market rents.
 The Welsh Government Rent and Service Charge Standard provides a framework within which each social landlord is responsible for setting the rents for their own housing units.
 The Rent Standard applies to all social landlords and sets a maximum threshold that each landlord cannot exceed.

 The independent review of Affordable Housing Supply carried out during 2018-19, recommended a five year rental agreement to provide stability for tenants and landlords.
 The Rent and Service Charge Standard was implemented by social landlords in April 2020.
-The five-year rental agreement will run from April 2020 to April 2025.
+The five-year rental agreement runs from April 2020 to April 2025.